mklfarha/gpg/README.md

 Follow the interactive steps to create the token.

-Once you have the token, open the plaground
+Once you have the token, open the playground

 ```
 http://localhost:8080/gplay